Fu-fangteng/Timeline-Video/README.md

 The Timeline-Video project aims to create videos from a timeline perspective.
 This project utilizes several time-lapse videos as source material and generates final images by calculating the average color of pixels in each frame.

 ## How to Use
+You cna use the code in your own IDE, it is very short.
+Remember to change the name in the code into your own video's name.
+Ensure the address is correct and it is in the mp4 format.
 This project includes two methods for generating images: row by row and column by column.

 ### Generate Row by Row
 ![Row by Row Generation](https://github.com/Fu-fangteng/Timeline-Video/assets/147288438/d4391fb5-19e6-4a6b-9e1a-f88e7a6375aa)